Exposure Modes for a DSLR

 Review the different camera exposure modes to help you capture the best image.

-A camera's exposure modes determine how much control you have over two critical exposure
+A camera's exposure modes determine how much control you have over two critical exposure settings — aperture and shutter speed

-Up close image of a digital camera's dial with exposure modes highlighted and labels for each mode: M, A, S and P.
+Closeup of a digital camera's dial with exposure modes highlighted and labels for each mode: full manual (M) mode, aperture priority auto (A), shutter priority auto (S) and programmed auto (P).

-Up close image of a digital camera's dial with exposure modes highlighted and labels for each mode: M, A, S and P.
+Closeup of a digital camera's dial with exposure modes highlighted and labels for each mode: full manual (M) mode, aperture priority auto (A), shutter priority auto (S) and programmed auto (P).

 Photo by: DINFOS PAVILION Team